19-1-skku-oss/2019-1-OSS-E2/README.md

 _The details of the progress of each time period are uploaded to Wiki 'Individual activities by period' so we would appreciate your reference._

 ### Insights
-You can check the statistical figures associated with this project.
+In [Insights](https://github.com/19-1-skku-oss/2019-1-OSS-E2/pulse) corner, you can check the statistical figures associated with this project.

 ## Computer Oriented Statistical Methods
 	- Gauss_Elimination